XRPLF/xrpl-dev-portal/content/concepts/tokens/tokens.md

 ## Other Tokens

-There are other use cases for issued currencies in the XRP Ledger.
+There are other use cases for tokens issued in the XRP Ledger.
 For example, you can create an "Initial Coin Offering" (ICO) by issuing a fixed amount of currency to a secondary address, then "throwing away the key" to the issuer.

 **Warning:** ICOs may be [regulated as securities](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_coinofferings) in the USA. <!-- SPELLING_IGNORE: ico, icos -->